python/mypy/docs/source/kinds_of_types.rst

 Every class is also a valid type.
-Any instance of a subclass is also compatible with all superclasses -- it follows that every value is compatible with the ``object`` type (and incidentally also the ``Any`` type, discussed below).
+Any instance of a subclass is also compatible with all superclasses -- it follows that every value is compatible with the :py:class:`object` type (and incidentally also the :py:data:`~typing.Any` type, discussed below).
 Mypy analyzes the bodies of classes to determine which methods and attributes are available in instances.
 This example uses subclassing:

 .. code-block:: python